 According to Matthew Skelton, head of consulting at Conflux and co-author of Team Topologies, this allows organizations to "self-steer" toward better solutions to improve continuously.
 Without well-placed collaboration between different teams building and running IT systems, digital transformation is nearly impossible.
 Because the pace of technological change is so rapid, no single team can comprehend all of the details of all relevant technologies; we need to allow teams to focus on a smaller problem domain.
 The rapid pace of digital transformation would be impossible without a foundation of infrastructure automation and well-chosen team collaborations.

 1. DevOps Is Uniting People And Technology

-DevOps enables businesses to deliver new value to their customers more quickly, allowing them to mature and transform their digital presence.
+DevOps services enables businesses to deliver new value to their customers more quickly, allowing them to mature and transform their digital presence.
 When people, processes, and technology are aligned toward the same business goals, can introduce innovation more quickly.
 DevOps also helps prevent internal waste of people and tools by focusing on the tasks that need to be completed in the context of digital innovations.
 It frees up additional resources that were previously "hidden" or "wasted" on lower priorities, allowing teams to focus on the most important and critical features.
 Without DevOps, companies will be unable to promptly keep up with the competition and respond to market events and customer requirements.
 Without DevOps, ensuring release quality and automating the release process is impossible, and scaling software innovation would be much more difficult.
-It is genuinely transforming the IT industry
+It is genuinely transforming the IT industry.

 2. DevOps Help Organizations Improve By Uncovering Patterns